dysrea/clock-widget/README.md

 So, I threw the original project out and built this one entirely from scratch just for myself.

-Bit of a nightmare for someone who has touched more grass than C#.
+Bit of a nightmare for someone who has touched more grass than WinForms and C#.

 I won regardless.